gojilabs/development/3rd_parties/active_campaign.md

 ### API usage

-To access Active Campaign API endpoints public methods are added to `Integrations::ActiveCampaign` wrapper class.
-Since the number of endpoints does not allow us to list them all here, let's show a couple of uses.
+To access ActiveCampaign API endpoints, public methods are added to the `Integrations::ActiveCampaign` wrapper class.
+Because the number of endpoints does not allow us to list them all here, we will show a few uses.

-The API follows RestAPI specifications in naming endpoints and using HTTP request types, so to simplify the writing of wrappers for each endpoint the metaprogramming is used:
+The API follows the RestAPI specifications in naming endpoints and using HTTP request types, so metaprogramming is used to simplify writing wrappers for each endpoint:

 ```ruby
 # lib/integrations/unit.rb